 The French Bulldog Pomeranian Guide

-The French Bulldog has a somewhat complicated history that begins in the 1890s in the Montmartre neighborhood in Paris.
-Among other luxuries of the time, the neighborhood boasted brothels galore, and many of the working girls carried around French bulldogs as conversation starters!
-Since this time, the French Bulldog has become a symbol of true companionship.
+The French Bulldogs complicated history has a complex history that began in the 1890s in the Montmartre neighborhood in Paris.
+Among other luxuries of the time, the area boasted galore brothels, and many working girls carried around French bulldogs as conversation starters!
+Since then, the French Bulldog has become a symbol of true companionship.

 The French Bulldog Pomeranian mix is a relatively new designer breed whose appearance can vary, but some of the dominant traits of this hybrid include: